Disaster Recovery Services

 Hosted VoIP – A hosted 3CX VoIP phone system can allow for all your business’ calls to be run from staff mobile phones should your office phones be rendered out of action.

-4G backup internet connection – Internet outage can be costly for business.
+4G backup internet connection– Internet outage can be costly for a business.
 Our 4G backup solution can power office systems, Wi-Fi and VoIP phones if your main connection drops.
 As it runs on 4G, it’s far less susceptible to infrastructure damage that can often impact a backup internet line.

 Our team of IT consultants can also help you to create a thorough disaster recovery plan.
 This can encompass security audits and vulnerability scanning to identify the weakest points in both your IT networks and internal procedures.